Dorset Pet Gun Dog Training

 A dog will only be as good as the training it gets and the owner who is doing the practice.
 When you see a well trained gun dog working it is an amazing sight to see.
 This did not just happen, it took hundreds of training hours to get there.
 Of course the pet dog does not require this level of training.

-What Will You Learn on the Pet Gun Dog Classes?
+What Will You Learn in the Dorset Pet Gun Dog Classes?

 The fundamental backbone to gun dog training is excellent obedience skills and a high level of manners.
 If a gun dog owner does not have these in place then they are going to struggle to teach the more demanding aspects of gun dog training classes.